rh-gitops-midstream/downstream-dex/deps/README.md

 # Deps

-This directory holds configurations to prefetch dex dependencies for hermetic builds
+This directory holds configurations to prefetch dex dependencies for hermetic (disconnected) builds.

 ### Helpful Links